 \section{Basic Facts}

 Dyson's conjecture, Andrews' $q$-Dyson conjecture, and their relatives are all constant terms of certain Laurent polynomials.
-In fact, larger rings and fields will encounter when evaluating them.
-We use the follow notation in \cite{gessxin2006}.
+In fact, larger rings and fields will be encountered when evaluating them.
+We use the follow notation from \cite{gessxin2006}.
 In order to prove our Main Theorem 1 and 2, we make some generalizations that need detailed explanation.